A Basic Emergency Kit

 Rechargeable Bedside Light: Using a USB powered rechargeable light as a bedside light means you always have a light source easily accessible when the power goes out.

-Mosquito Net: canopy mosquito net large enough to cover your sleeping area helps keep mosquitoes and flies at bay.
+Mosquito Net: A canopy mosquito net large enough to cover your sleeping area helps keep mosquitoes and flies at bay.
 Mosquitoes, and the diseases they carry, are responsible for more deaths worldwide than any other animal.

 Backup Power Bank: Provides backup power for USB charged devices.